UWC2-PYTHON/ProgrammingInPython/source/topics/01-setting_up/github_classroom.rst

 Pushing Your Code
 -----------------

-"Pushing" refers to the process of synchronizing the commits you have made on your development system with your gitHub repository.
+"Pushing" refers to the process of synchronizing the commits you have made on your development system with your GitHub repository.
 This is an important process, since it is needed before you can submit your code for review.
-Also, it makes a copy of your code in your gitHub account that you can later use to restore it if your local development system fails, or access it from another system.
+Also, it makes a copy of your code in your GitHub account that you can later use to restore it if your local development system fails, or access it from another system.

 You can push your code immediately after every commit or do it once a day (in which case, several commits will be included in a single push).
 To do it, simply type::

   git push

-The first time you push your code to a repository, gitHub may ask you to select the remote repository (i.e., your gitHub repository).
+The first time you push your code to a repository, GitHub may ask you to select the remote repository (i.e., your GitHub repository).
 Just copy the suggested push command (you will only need to do this once per assignment).

-git will also ask you for your gitHub username and password the first time -- it should remember them after that -- until you try on a new machine.
+git will also ask you for your GitHub username and password the first time -- it should remember them after that -- until you try on a new machine.

 Asking Coding Questions
 =======================

 While working on your code, you might run into a situation in which you would like one of the instructors to look at it and provide some feedback before actually reviewing and grading it.
 In order to do that, go to PR you've created and write a comment about your question or issue.
 You should make sure to tag your instructor in your comment, to assure that they are notified of your comment.
-This is done by writing `@the_instructors_gitHub_handle`, e.g. `@natasha-aleksandrova`.
+This is done by writing `@the_instructors_GitHub_handle`, e.g. `@natasha-aleksandrova`.

 For example::

   @natasha-aleksandrova: I need some help on line 20

-When you submit a comment with a tag, the instructor will be notified by gitHub and will be able to review your question.
+When you submit a comment with a tag, the instructor will be notified by GitHub and will be able to review your question.

 Submitting your assignment